TomPark2000/Lending.Club-End.to.End.Project/README.md

 Given that mort_acc was the most positively correlated to a loan being repaid (6.9% correlation) and it had more than ~9.5% of the rows values missing, I made sure to fill in the null values.
 I created a Multi- Regression model to fill in mort_acc based off the 8 highest correlated features, which included the total accounts (38%), annual income (24%), and loan amount (22%).
 This model had a Mean Absolute Error of 1.45, which is not badsince it represents a small deviation relative to the range of 1-34.
 I then used the model to predict the missing values for mort_acc.
 <br>

-I also made a seperate Multi-Regression model for both revol_util (1.1% correlation with a loan being repaid) and pub_rec_bankruptices, which didn"t have many missing values but might have an impact on other features that in turn impact whether a loan is paid off.
+I also made a separate Multi-Regression model for both revol_util (1.1% correlation with a loan being repaid) and pub_rec_bankruptices, which did not have many missing values but might have an impact on other features that in turn impact whether a loan is paid off.
 I created the model to fill in missing values based off the the highest correlated features for the respective feature.
 For example:

 * for revolving line utilization rate ("revol_util") - correlated features included "pub_rec (70%), revolv_bal (-12%), loan amount (-11%), and interest rate (5%).
 This model had a Mean Absolute Error of 1.45, which is not badsince it represents a small deviation relative to the range of 1-34.
 I then used the model to predict the missing values for mort_acc.